 How to Engrave a Cutting Board

 Laser engraving continues to gain popularity, and a cutting board is a great beginner project.
-You can easily learn how to engrave a cutting board using the xTool M1 to make personalized DIY gifts.
+You can easily learn how to engrave a cutting board using the xTool M1 or M1 Ultra to make personalized DIY gifts.
 Your friends and family will thank you!

 Personalized cutting board that reads "Grandma's Kitchen: Where Memories are Made".